Andriuslima/TrainsWorld/README.md

 # PlanningDomains
-This describes plannings domains for Planning Recognition Goal Algorithms
+This describes plannings domains and problems for Planning Recognition Goal Algorithms